 1417 Isle of Grath – Abode of four huge Ogres which relish human flesh.
 Every Ogre has three eyes, and flaming red hair.
 A pet giant crocodile follows them to feast on their leavings.

 PART the FIRST: The Sandbox

-This 32 page booklet describes the regions of the City-State of the Invincible Overlord (which contains the only major city in these 5 giant maps), Barbarian Altanis, The Valley of the Ancients/Glow-Worm Stepps, Valon and Tarantis.
-Each map is largely unmarked (though beautifully, and I mean, truly breathtakingly drawn and each hex is given clear ), and each one is sparsely dotted with the following features:
+This 32-page booklet describes the regions of the City-State of the Invincible Overlord (which contains the only major city in these 5 giant maps), Barbarian Altanis, The Valley of the Ancients/Glow-Worm Steppes, Valon and Tarantis.
+Each map is largely unmarked (though beautifully, and I mean, truly breathtakingly drawn), and each one is sparsely dotted with the following features: